No need for a physical box to control your lights, fans, heaters and other devices. Everything can be controlled through the software.

 The Light controller function can help you turn multiple lights ON and OFF simultaneously, or at different times depending on the parameters you set.
 Using a temperature sensor, this function controls light timing, automation, dimming and safety measures, preventing overheating of your equipment.
 The sunrise and sunset feature enable you to set asynchronous times that allow for shorter flowering times.

+Note: Inputs are set from the right site, so that the result comes out from the left.
 These are programmable logic operations with true or false values.
 With the original values "A", as input, and an outcome after applying the operation as output "x".
 Each logic gate can have multiply inputs "A", "B", "C", "D", "E"... etc, but not more than one output "x" .